electricimp/XBee/README.md

 // ...then the current timestamp as an integer data.writen(time(), 'i');

-// Send the data to the Co-ordinator xbee.sendZigbeeRequest("0x00", 0xFFFE, data);
+// Send the data to the Coordinator xbee.sendZigbeeRequest("0x00", 0xFFFE, data);
 ```